Ronald Acuña Jr. Preview, Player Props: Braves vs. Nationals

 Ronald Acuña Jr. At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks third, his on-base percentage ranks second, and he is fourth in the league in slugging.
+- Among qualified batters in MLB, his batting average ranks second, his on-base percentage ranks first, and he is fourth in the league in slugging.

-- Acuna is batting .333 with one homer during his last outings and is on a 13-game hitting streak.
+- Acuna will look to extend his 14-game hitting streak.
+He's batting .412 with one homer over the course of his last games.

-- Acuna has driven home a run in 67 games this year (42.7%), including more than one RBI in 15.9% of his games and producing three or more of his team's runs on 11 occasions..
+- Acuna has had at least one RBI in 42.4% of his games this season (67 of 158), with more than one RBI 25 times (15.8%).
+He has also accounted for three or more of his team's runs in 11 contests.

+- He has scored in 102 of 158 games this year, and more than once 36 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.